anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 There will be time to chat to each other over weekends and residentials; enjoy different locations with their accompanying challenges and learning; an opportunity to consider how you can implement and adapt Yoga wisdom to contemporary living and evolution in your work and relationships.

 Let's co-create not just a 'new normal' but an enlightened illuminated and evolutionary way forward as a species.
-The training will take place over 24 days:
+The training will take place over 24 days (plus 2 assessment days) as well as home study and assignments:

 **Block 1: Weekend 1: 26/27th March 2022 in or near Kendal, Cumbria.
 Non- residential.**